-On view in Dartmouth’s Baker Library, José Clemente Orozco’s extraordinary mural cycle The Epic of American Civilization (1932–34) is accessible during library hours.
-Museum holdings include hundreds of preparatory drawings.
+José Clemente Orozco's extraordinary mural cycle The Epic of American Civilization (1932-34) is located in Dartmouth's Baker Library.

 Located in the Orozco Room in Baker Library, the 24 panels comprising the mural cover nearly 3,200 square feet of wall space.
 One of Orozco's finest creations and one of Dartmouth's most treasured works, the mural was designated a national historic landmark in 2013.

 The Orozco Room was made possible by the Manton Foundation, whose generosity provides perpetual support for the preservation, understanding, and awareness of the Orozco mural.